-The professional portion of the HIM curriculum (the junior and senior years) is designed to be completed in two years (four long semesters) as outlined in this handbook.
-ANY deviation from this format must be approved by the Program Chair.
+The professional portion of the HIM curriculum (the junior and senior years) is designed to be completed in two years (four long semesters, plus one summer) as outlined in this handbook.
+ANY deviation from this format must be approved by the Program Director.